About the IOI

-The role of the ombudsman is to protect the people against violation of rights, abuse of powers, unfair decisions and maladministration.
-Ombudsman institutions play an increasingly important role in improving public administration while making the government's actions more open and its administration more accountable to the public.
+The role of Ombudsman institutions is to protect the people against violation of rights, abuse of powers, unfair decisions and maladministration.
+They play an increasingly important role in improving public administration while making the government's actions more open and its administration more accountable to the public.

 IOI World Conferences

 Pursuant to Article 14.4 of the IOI By-laws “A regular meeting of the Voting members (the General Assembly) shall be held in conjunction with each International Ombudsman Conference, at least every four years.”